Keith Raywood

-Keith Ian Raywood is an American production designer best known as Saturday Night Live (SNL) Art Director since 1985 and its Production Designer since 1990.
-He has designed music videos and live performances for major recording artists, international and national commercial spots, for MSG & MSG+ networks, and theatre productions both regional and in New York.
+Keith Ian Raywood is an American production designer best known as Art Director for Saturday Night Live (SNL) since 1985 and Production Designer for SNL since 1990.
+He has designed music videos and live performances for major recording artists, international and national commercial spots, MSG & MSG+ networks, and theatre productions both regional and in New York.

 Early life and education

 Raywood was born in New York City, and lived between there and Miami Beach throughout his childhood.
 He attended The Dwight School, and studied painting at The Art Students League of New York with Issac Soyer.

 In 1975, while enrolled at Cornell University for painting, he switched to architecture at the end of his freshman year, and then left for London to study at The Architectural Association School of Architecture.
 While there, he joined the unit that was tutored by renowned architects Bernard Tschumi and Nigel Coates.

 In the spring of 1978, he traveled with a group of students led by Rem Koolhaas to the Soviet Union.
 Raywood credits his time at The AA as most inspiring and influential in his work, and it would later greatly inform his process, aesthetic, and "architectural" style as a production designer.

 In 1979, he returned to Cornell's College of Architecture.
 While there, he formed the band Symbols, which released two EPs, and regularly performed in New York City clubs like CBGB's, Tramps, Danceteria, and Max's Kansas City.